 Silver electroplating technology imparts several excellent properties to base metals.
 It is highly resistant to a number of common chemicals and is remarkably heat resistant.

-Even at high temperatures, good quality silver coating does not oxidise or degrade, which makes it an ideal material for high-temperature environments, such as the automotive industry.
-Likewise, its remarkable anti-galling and anti-fretting properties (thanks largely to the great lubricity and low friction it exhibits) are not affected by high temperatures either.
+Even at high temperatures, good quality silver coating does not oxidise or degrade, which makes it an ideal material for high-temperature environments, such as the power generation industry.
+Likewise, its remarkable anti-galling and anti-fretting properties (thanks largely to the great lubricity and low friction it exhibits) are not affected by high temperatures either making it a perfect solution for the automotive industry.

 It is also worth noting that silver is one of the best metals for conducting electricity, making it an efficient solution for many electronic companies.